rhinocerose/eurorack-ForgeSeries/firmware-DQ/Readme.md

-# NoteSmith - A Dual Quantizer Eurorack Module
+# NoteForge - A Dual Quantizer Eurorack Module

 ![Logo](./Logo-DQ.png)

 ## Introduction

-NoteSmith is a versatile tool designed to quantize analog control voltages (CV) into musical notes.
+NoteForge is a versatile tool designed to quantize analog control voltages (CV) into musical notes.
 It features two independent quantizers, each capable of processing input CV signals and outputting quantized CV signals corresponding to musical notes.
 The module supports various scales and allows for customization of attack and decay envelopes, sync modes, octave shifts, and sensitivity settings.

+Part of the **Forge** series of modules which share a single hardware platform.

 ## Features